krahets/hello-algo/en/docs/chapter_searching/binary_search_edge.md

     Given a sorted array `nums` of length $n$, which may contain duplicate elements, return the index of the leftmost element `target`.
 If the element is not present in the array, return $-1$.

-Look back on the method of binary search for an insertion point, after the search is completed, the index $i$ will point to the leftmost occurrence of `target`.
+Recall the method of binary search for an insertion point, after the search is completed, the index $i$ will point to the leftmost occurrence of `target`.
 Therefore, **searching for the insertion point is essentially the same as finding the index of the leftmost `target`**.

 We can use the function for finding an insertion point to find the left boundary of `target`.
 Note that the array might not contain `target`, which could lead to the following two results: